spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that in the database the configured data are added to the `spy_glossary` table.
+Make sure that, in the database, the configured data has been added to the `spy_glossary` table.

 {% endinfo_block %}

 ### 5) Import data

+Import the following data.

 #### Import merchant relationships

-The following imported entities will be used as merchant relationships in Spryker OS.

-Prepare your data according to your requirements using our demo data:
+1. Prepare data according to your requirements using our demo data:

 **data/import/common/DE/comment.csv**